oliviodare/cv/index.md

 ### Ph.D. in Philosophy
 - **Institution:** Université catholique de Louvain (Belgium)
 - **Projected graduation:** 2026
 - **Thesis:** "The success and deradicalisation of ecology.
-Forests, environmentalism, and values in the making of Spanish contemporary democracy (1982-2007)"
+Forest sciences, environmentalism, and values in the making of Spanish contemporary democracy (1982-2007)"

 ### M.Sc. in History and Philosophy of Science, Cum Laude
 - **Institution:** Utrecht University (the Netherlands)